TommasoCosimi/HomeLab/OS/01-Installation.md

 # Fedora 40 Installation

 The installation procedure is pretty standard and the only three deviations from a default installation have been:
+* User Creation;
 * Network Configuration;
 * Applications to install;
 * Disk Partitioning.

+## User Configuration

+Create a new Non-Root User and don't create a Root Account.

 ## Network Configuration